 The use of biodigesters at some dining services locations allows us to divert food waste from the landfill and reduce our carbon footprint.
+The biodigesters that Dining Services use can break down fruit, vegetables, nuts, meat, bread, fish, and cheese, allowing the university to significantly reduce the total food waste it produces.

-Benefits of having biodigesters on campus can be summed up with the five C's.
+Benefits of Having Biodigesters on Campus can be Summed Up with the Five C's

 Convenience